Biennale of Sydney

 The Biennale of Sydney is an international festival of contemporary art, held every two years in Sydney, Australia.
 It is a large and well-attended contemporary visual arts event in the country.
 Alongside the Venice and São Paulo biennales and Documenta, it is one of the longest running exhibitions of its kind and was the first biennale to be established in the Asia-Pacific region.

 History

-In 1973 the Biennale of Sydney held its first exhibition of 37 artists in the exhibition hall of the then newly opened Sydney Opera House.
+In 1973, Franco Belgiorno-Nettis, as co-managing director of Transfield Pty.
+Ltd., founded the Biennale of Sydney which held its first exhibition of 37 artists in the exhibition hall of the then newly opened Sydney Opera House.